 Get a nice cot.
 Our daughter stayed in hers until she was almost 4 so it’s worth having something very practical and ok to look at.
 It’s now converted to a bed and I expect we’ll get another couple of years out of it.

 15. Night Help

 For a few full night sleeps a week for yourself there is always the option of taking in a lodger at reduced rent on the basis they will work three nights a week to look after the person you are caring for while you get a full night’s sleep.

 My daughter can’t sleep if her duvet falls off, but is unable to pull it back on herself, which meant endless trips in the night to cover her up.
 I sewed pieces of sheet to each side of her duvet cover and now tuck these in when she goes to bed, the duvet stays in place with enough space for her to still move.

 17. Home & Away

-I keep a lavendar sachet inside my sons pillow case so that whenever he goes to respite his bedsheets smell the same as at home.
+I keep a lavender sachet inside my sons pillow case so that whenever he goes to respite his bed sheets smell the same as at home.
 I found it helps him to settle and I think it comforts him when he is away from home at night.